Social Work - Major

 PSY 100 General Psychology 3 credits

-Social work students are required to demonstrate proficiency in Math 102, College Mathematics, and take Sociology 324.
-Students who are not computer literate must take CIS 101.
+Social work students are required to demonstrate proficiency in Math 102, College Mathematics, and take Sociology 324 or Math 110.
 To fulfill their scientific reasoning requirement, social work students must take Biology 111, The Human Agenda: Environment, and BIO 112, The Human Agenda: Health Issues, in their freshman or sophomore year.
 Students transferring from other programs who have completed upper level biology courses may be exempted from this requirement with the approval of the faculty.

 Plus the following required professional courses: